DSCI-310-2024/rWinePredictor/README.md

 wine quality classifier based on physical and chemical properties of the wine but functions in this package can be used in other models.

+## Functions included

+- `generate_summary_stats`: Groups input data by factors of target variable and summarizes counts and means for each class across all parameters in the dataset.

+- `create_lineplot`: Creates a line plot with data points (scatter plot + line plot) and has the option to include the axis titles and plot title.

+- `calculate_model_metrics`: Calculates a specified model metric (e.g.,
+  accuracy, precision, recall) for a given set of predictions and ground truth values.

+## Place within the R package ecosystem

+`rWinePredictor` is similar to other R packages but does away with long codeblocks and streamlines the process of building classification models.
+Firstly, `generate_summary_stats` uses `dplyr`’s `group_by` and `summarize` but it calculates the mean of all columns in the set for all facts in the target column.
+This is an elegant and easy-to-use solution for EDA.
+Additionally, `create_lineplot` is built using `ggplot2` but also creates line plots in a simple manner, where a user has to just specify the dataset, x and y columns, and whether to include a title or not.
+Lastly, `calculate_model_metrics` allows users to quickly assess their models; it is built using `parsnip` but allows for an easy solution when users want to benchmark their models quickly.

 ## Installation

 You can install the development version of rWinePredictor from